 1994 vehicles equipped with the early OBD II systems include Buick Regal 3800 V6, Corvette, Lexus ES3000, Toyota Camry (1MZ-FE 3.0L V6) and T100 pickup (3RZ-FE 2.7L four), Ford Thunderbird & Cougar 4.6L V8, and Mustang 3.8L V6.

 1995 vehicles with OBDII include Chevy/GMC S, T-Series pickups, Blazer and Jimmy 4.3L V6, Ford Contour & Mercury Mystique 2.0L four & 2.6L V6, Chrysler Neon, Cirrus and Dodge Stratus, Eagle Talon 2.0L DOHC (nonturbo), and Nissan Maxima and 240 SX.

-Not all of these early applications are fully OBDII compliant, but do include the major diagnostic features of the current system.
+Not all of these early applications were fully OBDII compliant, but they did include the major diagnostic features of current systems.

 Don't think for a moment that OBDII is just a fancier version of self-diagnostic software.
 It is that and much, much more.

 (most of which are heated O2 sensors).
 The additional O2 sensors are located downstream of the catalytic converter.